istempmail/istempmail-php/README.md

-# IsTempMail PHP script
+# IsTempMail PHP
-PHP script to check disposable email address using IsTempMail API
+PHP library to check disposable email address using IsTempMail API

 ## How to use
     <?php